Music Break

-Music Break was a Canadian music variety and talk show television series which aired on CBC Television from 1960 to 1962.
+Music Break is a Canadian music variety and talk show television series which aired on CBC Television from 1960 to 1962.

 Premise

 This Winnipeg-produced series was hosted by Georges LaFleche who received such guests as Gene Kiniski and Gordon Pinsent.
 Each week a female singer was included on the broadcasts.
 Bob McMullin conducted the series orchestra.

 Scheduling

 This first season of this half-hour series was broadcast Tuesdays at 3:00 p.m.
 (Eastern) from 18 October to 27 June 1961.
 The second season was broadcast Wednesdays at 3:00 p.m. from 4 October 1961 to 29 June 1962.